SalK91/convex_optimization/docs/convex/12_vector.md

 A vector space over $\mathbb{R}$ is a set $V$ equipped with addition and scalar multiplication satisfying the usual axioms: closure, associativity, commutativity of addition, distributivity, existence of an additive identity and additive inverses, and compatibility with scalar multiplication.

 A subspace of a vector space $V$ is a subset $S \subseteq V$ that

-1. contains the zero vector,
+1. contains the zero vector
 2. is closed under addition, and
 3. is closed under scalar multiplication.